 - Open the Verbatim page of your stats page.

-- Click the Export icon in the left menu to open the Export Comments pane.
-From here you can can select any desired export.
+- Click the Export icon in the left menu to open the Export Comments pane and select your desired export.

-Note: To export verbatim responses along with their codebook and codes, select Excel Coded Maps, Raw CSV, and Excel RAW.
+π‘ Tip: To export verbatim responses with their codebook and codes, select Excel Coded Maps, Raw CSV, or Excel RAW.